 Can My Employer Terminate Me While I am Out on Maternity Leave?

 No. The New Jersey Family Leave Act (NJFLA) requires all large companies (those with 30 or more employees) to provide employees with 12 weeks of job protected leave during any 24-month period.
 This protected leave is available to employees who were employees for at least a year.
 The leave can be for bonding with a newborn, adopted or foster care child.
 It can also be to provide care for a seriously ill or injured loved one.
 Prior to taking the leave, you need to provide notice to your employer which varies based on the reason.
 For a newborn, adopted, or foster care child, you need to give your employer at least 30 days’ notice.

 While you are out on leave, you are entitled to receive your employer’s health insurance benefits.
 You cannot collect unemployment insurance or workers compensations benefits.

 When you return to work, your employer is required to return you to the same position that you had prior to your leave.
 In addition, your employer is prohibited from retaliating against you for taking the leave.

 Get Legal Assistance

 Do you believe you have been denied wages while out on maternity leave or you have been retaliated against for taking leave?
 Your employer may be violating state and/or federal law.
 McOmber McOmber & Luber, P.C. has experienced lawyers who handle these cases and is happy to help you.
-To find out more, call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Please call our office in Red Bank, New Jersey at 732-842-6500, our Marlton, New Jersey office at 856-985-9800, or our Newark, New Jersey office at 973-787-9040 to find out more.